avo-hq/docs/src/2.0/stimulus-integration.md

 Below is an example of how you could implement a city & country select feature where the city select will have it's options changed when the user selects a country:

 1. Add an action to the country select to trigger a change.
-2. The stimulus method `onCountryChange` will be triggered when the user changes the country.
+1. The stimulus method `onCountryChange` will be triggered when the user changes the country.
-3. That will trigger a fetch from the server where Rails will return an array of cities for the provided country.
+1. That will trigger a fetch from the server where Rails will return an array of cities for the provided country.
+1. The city field will have a `loading` state while we fetch the results.
-4. The cities will be added to the `city` select field and if it's present, the initial value will be selected.
+1. The cities will be added to the `city` select field
+1. If the initial value is present in the returned results it will be selected.
-5. All of this will happen only on the `New` and `Edit` views because of the condition we added to the `connect` method.
+1. All of this will happen only on the `New` and `Edit` views because of the condition we added to the `connect` method.

 ```ruby{11-12,21,31}
 # app/avo/resources/course_resource.rb